 P.P.S.
 A lot of people show up on this page looking for where to find prostitutes in Madrid.
 Well, sorry.
 I’m not sure I can help you with that.
-But if you want, you can read how to go whoring in Madrid for some background.
+But if you want, you can read my guide to prostitution in Spain for some background.

 P.P.P.S.
 I don’t live in Vallecas anymore.
 Actually, I live in a place where I’m pretty much surrounded by brothels.
 So far, nothing bad has happened because of this.
 I occasionally see some weirdness on the street if I happen to be walking around very late, but nothing major.